What Pollution Liability Insurance Is All About:

 - Indemnification to make the claimant whole after the claim for the pollution incident is made, and

-- Claim defense for allegations made third party liability claims.
-Even if there is no truth to allegations made by third parties, the insurer is obligated to hire and pay for the legal representation required by the insured to defend claims made against it.
+- Claims defense for allegations made by others of a pollution injury caused by the business.
+Even if there is no truth to the allegations made, the insurer is obligated to hire and pay for the legal representation required by the insured to defend against the accusations.